cayscays/Oscillators-7x7-Dataset-Game-of-Life/README.md

 ## Repository Contents

 1. **oscillators_7x7_dataset.txt**: The dataset containing the 7x7 oscillators.
-2. **dataset_generator.ipynb**: Jupyter Notebook for generating the dataset of Conway's Game of Life oscillators.
+2. **conway_game_of_life_oscillator_database_generator.ipynb**: Jupyter Notebook for generating the dataset of Conway's Game of Life oscillators.
-3. **utils.py**: Utility functions for processing and manipulating data related to oscillators in Conway's Game of Life.
+3. **conway_oscillators_data_processing.py**: Utility functions for processing and manipulating data related to oscillators in Conway's Game of Life.
 4. **oscillators_dataset_raw.py**: A raw version of the dataset.

 ## Usage